offbyone/ideas/content/old/general-thoughts/week-so-far-in-review.md

 Trade anyone? ;)

-Other than that, though, life\'s been pretty good\...
+Other than that, though, life's been pretty good\...